IDGHIM/fcc-Survey-Form/README.md

    - [ ] Inside the form element, you can select several fields from a series of checkboxes, each of which must have a value attribute
    - [ ] Inside the form element, you are presented with a textarea for additional comments
    - [ ] Inside the form element, you are presented with a button with id of submit to submit all the inputs

+Fulfill the user stories and pass all the tests below to complete this project.
+Give it your own personal style.
+Happy Coding!

 >[!IMPORTANT]
 >Be sure to add <link rel="stylesheet" href="styles.css"> in your HTML to link your stylesheet and apply your CSS